-Site Name Size Commercial / Kendrew Street 2.4 ha
+Site Nr Site Name Size 271 Commercial / Kendrew Street 2.4ha

-The Council will support the regeneration of the Commercial / Kendrew Street site providing the following matters have been addressed:
+The Council will support the regeneration of the Commercial / Kendrew Street site taking into account the following considerations:

 - a.
 Ensuring sensitive integration of new buildings with old, seeking where possible to incorporate the existing historic fabric and retaining buildings that are of historic importance; - b.
 Development proposals must be of a high standard of design that are sympathetic and appropriate to the local area and makes use of local design styles and local materials; - c.
-That any comparison and convenience retail element of the scheme are central and complementary to the wider regeneration of the Town Centre; - d.
-Sufficient and appropriate provision is made for replacement vehicle parking, which minimizes surface car parking, to support the proposed development; - e.
-Development should incorporate suitable linkages to the existing transport network and help mitigate issues of potential traffic congestion; - f.
-Development proposals should utilise its frontage with St Cuthbert's Way to provide opportunities for innovative design and improved public realm.

-- 8.1.13 Additional space to accommodate the expansion of Town Centre and Retail uses could be contained in this identified area which is currently made up of expansive ground level car parking areas.
+That any comparison and convenience retail element of the scheme are central and complementary to the wider regeneration of the Town Centre scheme; - d.
+Sufficient and appropriate provision is made for replacement vehicle parking and it is made in an innovative way (not surface car parking) to support the scheme; - e.
+Development should complement Darlington's transport network and incorporate suitable linkages to the existing highway network and help mitigate issues of potential traffic congestion; - f.
+Development proposals should utilise its frontage with St Cuthberts Way to provide opportunities for innovative design and improved public realm. - 8.1.11 Additional space to accommodate the expansion of Town Centre and Retail uses could be contained in this identified area which is currently made up of expansive ground level car parking areas.
 It would give the chance for investors to increase Darlington's market share in Town Centre Uses.
 The area has been previously identified by the Town Centre Fringe Masterplan (2013) and recommended in the Retail and Town Centre Studies (2014 and 2017).
-The Commercial Street / Kendrew Street site remains the sequentially preferable location to accommodate a comparison-led retail development within the town. - 8.1.14 The Commercial / Kendrew Street site involves the regeneration of land and buildings to the North of Darlington Town Centre.
+The Commercial Street / Kendrew Street site remains the sequentially preferable location to accommodate a comparison-led retail development within the town. - 8.1.12 The Commercial / Kendrew Street site involves the regeneration of land and buildings to the North of Darlington Town Centre.
 Development proposals for this site should be underpinned by a masterplanning exercise for this site to reflect feasibility, place making ambitions and sustainable development.
-Developers and agents for this site will be expected to work with the Borough Council. - 8.1.15 The regeneration of the Commercial / Kendrew Street site provides an excellent opportunity to address some of the accessibility issues within Darlington Town Centre.
+Developers and agents for this site will be expected to work with the Borough Council.

+- 8.1.13 The regeneration of the Commercial / Kendrew Street site provides an excellent opportunity to address some of the accessibility issues within Darlington Town Centre.
 It is important that the regeneration of the site recognises the opportunities set out in the Town Centre Fringe Masterplan, particularly in relation to traffic improvements in Darlington Town Centre and the wider improvements to the cycling and walking network.
-The site specific Masterplan needs to take account of including these improvements. - 8.1.16 The regeneration of the Commercial / Kendrew Street site presents a significant opportunity for a generational change to Darlington Town Centre.
+The site specific Masterplan needs to take account of including these improvements. - 8.1.14 The regeneration of the Commercial / Kendrew Street site presents a significant opportunity for a generational change to Darlington Town Centre.
 However, it is important that regeneration of this area benefits the whole of the Town Centre to ensure that businesses and operators also benefit from the significant growth that this regeneration offers.
 The Council will seek to promote improvement throughout the Town Centre through the preparation of a new Town Centre Strategy.
-The strategy will set out a positive and proactive approach towards regeneration, improvement and renewal, ensuring that the benefits (in terms of investment and footfall) arising from a scheme in Commercial / Kendrew Street are shared over the wider Town Centre. - 8.1.17 Development proposals should take their cue from the historic grain of development within the site, with the design, scale and density of development reflecting the distinct characters of the Northgate and Town Centre Conservation Areas.
-Development proposals will need to consider an appropriate programme of targeted archaeological evaluation and mitigation prior to redevelopment.
+The strategy will set out a positive and proactive approach towards regeneration, improvement and renewal, ensuring that the benefits (in terms of investment and footfall) arising from a scheme in Commercial / Kendrew Street are shared over the wider Town Centre.